MySQL: Release history

 Work on version 6 stopped after the Sun Microsystems acquisition.
 The MySQL Cluster product uses version 7.
 The decision was made to jump to version 8 as the next major version number.

+From 2023 to 2026, which included versions 8.1 to 9.7, version naming changed to include short-lived (only supported for three months) innovation releases (IR) and long-term support (LTS) versions, which are typically supported for 8 years.

+As of July, 2026 (starting with version 26.7), MySQL is using calendar versioning naming convention, in the YY.M format, where YY represents the year and M represents the scheduled release month.

 Legal disputes and acquisitions

 On 15 June 2001, NuSphere sued MySQL AB, TcX DataKonsult AB and its original authors Michael ("Monty") Widenius and David Axmark in U.S. District Court in Boston for "breach of contract, tortious interference with third party contracts and relationships and unfair competition".

 In 2002, MySQL AB sued Progress NuSphere for copyright and trademark infringement in United States district court.
 NuSphere had allegedly violated MySQL AB's copyright by linking MySQL's GPL'ed code with NuSphere Gemini table without being in compliance with the license.
 After a preliminary hearing before Judge Patti Saris on 27 February 2002, the parties entered settlement talks and eventually settled.
 After the hearing, FSF commented that "Judge Saris made clear that she sees the GNU GPL to be an enforceable and binding license."

 In October 2005, Oracle Corporation acquired Innobase OY, the Finnish company that developed the third-party InnoDB storage engine that allows MySQL to provide such functionality as transactions and foreign keys.
 After the acquisition, an Oracle press release mentioned that the contracts that make the company's software available to MySQL AB would be due for renewal (and presumably renegotiation) some time in 2006.
 During the MySQL Users Conference in April 2006, MySQL AB issued a press release that confirmed that MySQL AB and Innobase OY agreed to a "multi-year" extension of their licensing agreement.

 In February 2006, Oracle Corporation acquired Sleepycat Software, makers of the Berkeley DB, a database engine providing the basis for another MySQL storage engine.
 This had little effect, as Berkeley DB was not widely used, and was dropped (due to lack of use) in MySQL 5.1.12, a pre-GA release of MySQL 5.1 released in October 2006.